crossplane/crossplane/docs/contributing/docs.md

 don't need to restart Hugo.

 ### Contribute to a specific version
-The documentation location for the various Crossplane versions are different for the Crossplane source and docs website.

-#### Crossplane repository
 In the [crossplane/crossplane](https://github.com/crossplane/crossplane)
-repository documentation is in the `/docs` directory.

-Each active release has a `/docs` folder in a branch called `release-<version>`.
+each active release has a `/docs` folder in a branch called `release-<version>`.
 For example, v1.10 docs are in the branch [release-1.10](https://github.com/crossplane/crossplane/tree/release-1.10).